A Large Recurrent Action Model: xLSTM enables Fast Inference for Robotics Tasks: Experimental Implementation Details

 For continuous actions, we make use of discretization and discretize of every action dimension into 256 uniformly-spaced bins, similar to \citet{Reed:22} and \citet{Brohan:22}.
-We experimented with lower/higher number of bins, but did not observe a benefit beyond 256 bins.
+We experimented with lower/higher numbers of bins, but did not observe a benefit beyond 256 bins.
 Consequently, this resolution is sufficient for the environments we consider.
 We use a shared action head to predict the action bins of all continuous dimensions jointly.
-The maximum number of continuous action dimensions is 8 in our experiments and consequently the number of discrete action classes is 2048.
+The maximum number of continuous action dimensions is 8 in our experiments, and consequently, the number of discrete action classes is 2048.
 In addition, there are 18 discrete actions originating from Atari and Procgen.
 Therefore, our action head learns to predict the correct action among the 2066 discrete classes.
+While different environments may have different action dimensions, the model predicts all action dimensions jointly.
+At inference time, the number of action dimensions of the current environment is known, and we extract the respective dimensions from the joint predictions.
 We opt for the shared action head representation, as this further speeds up inference and does not require autoregressive action prediction.

 For the Transformer baseline, we use global positional embeddings similar to \citet{Chen:21}.
 For the recurrent backbones, we do not make use of positional encodings.